 There is currently a shortage of neurologists in New Zealand with demand for neurological services increasing in New Zealand and internationally.
 Career prospects for trainees are excellent.
 Most neurologists in New Zealand have a specialist practice in general neurology.
 There is opportunity and encouragement for further subspecialty training also.
 Combined training with general medicine and neurology is possible and is a highly sought-after skill mix in Provincial centres.
 Neurology is desirable in General Medicine and Geriatric Medicine training also.

-We have 8 Neurologists, 3 Registrars and 1.5 House Officers.
+We have 8 Neurologists, 3 Registrars and 2 House Officers.

 We provide inpatient and outpatient Neurological services for people within the Canterbury District Health Board region and tertiary-level services for adjacent DHBs.
 Inpatient services are based in ward B8, which is shared with the Department of Neurosurgery.
 All out patients clinics run from the outpatient building.
-Neurophysiology (EEG, nerve conduction, EMG) is on the Neurology/Neurosurgery department, 3rd floor, Riverside Building.
+Neurophysiology (EEG, nerve conduction, EMG) is in the Neurology/Neurosurgery department, 3rd floor, Riverside Building.

 Registrars appointed to the service rotate between the “acute” and “ward” and "consult" registrar positions.
-The acute registrar responds to new referrals from GPs , Emergency Department and attends the neurology rapid response clinics.
+The acute registrar responds to new referrals from GPs, Emergency Department and attends the neurology rapid response clinics.
 The consult registrar performs inpatient ward consultations and sees new patients at the neurology outpatient clinics.
 The acute and consult registrars are supervised by the acute neurologist for the week.
-The ward registrar supervises the ward House Officer and the day-to-day care of neurology inpatients, and works closely with the neurology ward consultant.
+The ward registrar supervises the ward House Officers and the day-to-day care of neurology inpatients, and works closely with the neurology ward consultant.

 Training is a fundamental part of our service.
 RMOs enjoy good access to consultant staff for supervision.
 We have a weekly department education meeting which incorporates neurophysiology review sessions and monthly combined clinical education meeting with the neurosurgery service.
 There is a weekly neuroradiology review meeting also.
 Advanced trainees in neurology have the opportunity to perform nerve conduction studies / EMG and report EEG to meet their training requirements.
 We have an active acute stroke interventional service in Christchurch: trainees can get the opportunity to participate hand-on in interventional cases if they wish to pursue a stroke subspecialty pathway.